Nitish9711/google_clone/README.md

 # Google Clone

-A mini version of google search page using google custom search API.
+A mini version of google search page using React js and google custom search API.

 ## You can visit this project on
 [https://clone-cca0d.web.app/](https://clone-cca0d.web.app/)

 ## How to Run